Truck Accidents Require Fast Action...

 No matter the cause of a truck accident, those responsible must be held accountable for their negligence.
 If you or a family member were catastrophically injured in an accident, consult with one of our truck accident attorneys in St. Louis.

-The unfortunate reality of many semi-truck accidents is that most of them could’ve been avoided in the first place.
+The unfortunate reality of many semi-truck accidents is that most of them could’ve been avoided.
 It’s the mission of your attorney to find out the cause(s) of your accident and to fight diligently on your behalf.

 Because trucking companies go on the defensive immediately following an accident, it is essential to establish the facts of an accident scene as quickly as possible to determine liability.
 In truck wreck cases, our personal injury lawyers take action as soon as our help is requested.
 The evidence must be preserved immediately, and the trucking company needs to be put on notice to not compromise the evidence in any way.